JohnW876/gift-shack/TESTING.md

     iv.
 Now submit a valid form to verify that a new screen appears asking you to verify your email address and toast alert message appears re email confirmation.

     v.
-After confirming email in admin as superuser, navigate to login page and attempt to login using credentials to verify the success toast message appears to say successfully signed in.
+After confirming email, navigate to login page and attempt to login using credentials to verify the success toast message appears to say successfully signed in.

 The above tests were carried out and no errors were found.